 - Intergovernmental Forum on Mining, Minerals, Metals, and Sustainable Development (IGF)

 - Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry of Economic Cooperation and Development

-- Environmental Governance Programme of the Swedish Environmental Protection Agency the United Nations Development Programme
+- Environmental Governance Programme run by the Swedish Environmental Protection Agency and United Nations Development Programme

 - International Labour Organization (ILO)